schytze0/deep_leaf/README.md

 ## 📂 Repository Structure

 We saved all necessary files for the python runs into the folder `src/`.
-To use these scripts in the FastAPI (folder `app/`), we create a local package of `src` that is built during installing the requirements (`requirements.txt` or `requirements_mac.txt`).
+To use these scripts in the FastAPI (folder `app/`), we create a local package of `src` that is built during installing the requirements (`requirements.txt`, `requirements_mac.txt`, and `requirements_wsl2.txt`).
-The `data/` is once build with the script `raw_data_split.py` and then saved into `data/raw`.
+The `data/` is once build with the script `raw_data_split.py` and then saved into `data/raw/`.
 Since we simulate new data by adding to the first data set the each of the other data splits (up to 10) we create two new files `train.tfrecord` and `valid.tfrecord` that are saved in `data/training/`.
+The raw files for testing can be found in `data/test/`.
 In `model/`, you can find the current production model (`production_model.keras`) as well as metadata (final validation accuracy score, `metadata.txt`).
 In `app/`, you find the creation of the FastAPI.
 In `mlflow/`, you can find the creation of the MLflow container.
-In `tests/`, you can find simple test scripts for the unit tests.
+In `tests/`, you can find simple test scripts.
+In `dockers/`, you can find the containerization of the Airflow, FastAPI, and MLflow service.
 There are some helper files:
+- `CI-CD_pipeline.png`: visualization of CI/CD process
+- `docker_architecture1.png`: visualization of containerization
+- `merge_progress.json`: A file to check how far we have been so far with the new data simulation
+- `MLOps_infrastructure.png`: visualization of the MLOps infrastructure
 - `setup.py`: for creation of the package `src` to reference them in `app/`
-- `architecture.excalidraw`: visualization of (ongoing) workflow
-- `merge_progress.json`: A file to check how far we have been so far with the new data simulation

 ```plaintext
 .